Mapungubwe Collection

-The Mapungubwe Collection curated by at the University of Gauteng Museums comprises archaeological material excavated by the University of Gauteng at the Mapungubwe archaeological site since its discovery in 1933.
-The archaeological collection comprises ceramics, metals, trade glass beads, indigenous beads, clay figurines, and bone and ivory artefacts as well as an extensive research collection of potsherds, faunal remains and other fragmentary material.
-The University of Gauteng established a permanent museum in June 2000, thereby making the archaeological collection more widely available for public access and interest beyond the confines of academia.
-The collection is kept on site for tourism purposes.
+The Mapungubwe Collection, held by the University of Pretoria museums in its Old Arts Building, consists of archaeological materials excavated by the former University of Gauteng from the Mapungubwe archaeological site since its discovery in 1933.
+The collection includes ceramics, metals, trade glass beads, indigenous beads, clay figurines, and artifacts made from bone and ivory, alongside a research collection of potsherds, faunal remains, and other fragmentary materials.
+In June 2000, the University of Gauteng inaugurated the permanent museum.
+The collection is maintained on site, serving both educational and tourism purposes.

-The archaeological site of Mapungubwe
+Mapungubwe archaeological site

-The archaeological site of Mapungubwe [pronounced: Mah-POON-goob-weh], is located on the borders of Zimbabwe and Botswana in the Limpopo Province, and is situated near the confluence of the Shashe and Limpopo Rivers in southern Africa.
-It is here along these major rivers that the rise of complex Iron Age societies first began at the site of Schroda, a Zhizo/Leokwe community (AD 900 - AD 1000).
-Thereafter, a shift in regional economic and socio-political changes gave rise to the new nearby settlement of K2 (AD 1030–AD 1220).
-A ruling class emerged and thus the first southern African state came into being at Mapungubwe Hill (AD 1220 - AD 1290).
-These sites collectively form the core area of a World Heritage Site, recognised for both its natural and cultural landscape that are considered to be of outstanding universal value.
+The Mapungubwe archaeological site (pronounced mah-POON-goob-weh) is located at the confluence of the Shashe and Limpopo Rivers, on the borders of Zimbabwe and Botswana in the Limpopo Province of South Africa.
+At this site, the development of complex Iron Age societies started with the Schroda site, a Zhizo/Leokwe community, around AD 900 to AD 1000.
+Subsequent regional economic and socio-political shifts led to the establishment of the K2 settlement (AD 1030–AD 1220).
+The emergence of a ruling class during this period marked the beginning of the first southern African state at Mapungubwe Hill (AD 1220–AD 1290).
+These sites together constitute the core of a World Heritage Site, recognised for its natural and cultural landscape deemed to possess great value.

-The discovery in 1932 was first attributed to the van Graan family.
-Mapungubwe Hill however had already been discovered in the early 1890s by an explorer named François Lotrie.
+The site's initial attribution to the van Graan family in 1932 follows its earlier discovery in the early 1890s by explorer François Lotrie.
 Local knowledge of Mapungubwe has also been recorded from oral histories, thus supporting ethnographic and historical evidence about the awareness of Mapungubwe as a sacred hill.
 Evidence suggests that Mapungubwe therefore cannot be regarded as belonging to any single individual, but is rather symbolically associated with various groups of people.
 The combination of archaeological research, historical records and oral traditions does nonetheless expand the understanding of pre-colonial societies and their settlement in and around Mapungubwe over periods of time.